Kiss and Say Goodbye

-"Kiss and Say Goodbye" is a 1976 song by American R&B vocal group The Manhattans.
+"Kiss and Say Goodbye" is a 1976 song by American R&B vocal group the Manhattans.
 It was written by group member Winfred Lovett, the bass singer and songwriter of the group, who did the song's spoken introduction.
 The song was recorded for the album The Manhattans, released in 1976 by Columbia Records, and was released as a single in March of the same year.
 "Kiss and Say Goodbye" became a worldwide success, appearing in the musical charts of countless countries, a Top 10 hit in many countries, including No. 1 in the US, Belgium, Netherlands, New Zealand, and in Europe (European Hot 100 Singles).
-With the exception of Adult Contemporary Chart, "Kiss and Say Goodbye" was ranked number 1 in US on all Pop Singles Charts and on all R&B Singles Charts.
+With the exception of the Adult Contemporary Chart, "Kiss and Say Goodbye" was ranked number 1 in the US on all pop and R&B singles charts.
 The song was one of the biggest hits of 1976 and of the 1970s.

 Background and recording

-The song was written by Manhattans bass singer Winfred "Blue" Lovett, who also provided the spoken introduction heard in the full-length version of the original recording.
+The song was written by Manhattans bass singer Winfred "Blue" Lovett, who also provided the spoken introduction heard in both the full-length LP version and the commercial single (but edited out of the DJ 45).
 The lyrics and melody came to him late one night.
 As he later recalled, "Everything was there.
 I got up about three o'clock in the morning and jotted down the things I wanted to say.
 I just put the words together on my tape recorder and little piano.
 I've always thought that when you write slow songs, they have to have meaning.
 In this case, it's the love triangle situation we've all been through.
 I figured anyone who's been in love could relate to it.
 And it seemed to touch home for a lot of folks."

 Lovett originally considered the song a country tune more appropriate to be sung by Glen Campbell or Charley Pride.
 He decided to do it with his group.
 The Manhattans lead singer Gerald Alston is featured in the song starting to sing after Lovett's spoken introduction.

 The original demo of the song was recorded with The Manhattans backing band, "Little Harlem."
 After hearing a tape of the recording, producer/arranger Bobby Martin decided to re-record the song with backing by MFSB at Sigma Sound Studios in Philadelphia.
 Recorded in early 1975, Columbia Records officials withheld releasing the song until 14 months later.
 Winfred "Blue" Lovett had his concerns over when the record came out as well as the record itself.
 "I was critical, a perfectionist in the studio, and there are still parts of it that make my skin crawl.
 For example, in one place, the background vocals go off pitch.
 Somehow, though, that didn't seem to bother anyone else."